 3. You’re assuming the other person is weak

-When you ghost someone, you assume the other person can't handle outright rejection, that they’ll throw a glass of water in your face in the middle of a restaurant or break out into “All By Myself” at the bus station.
+When you ghost someone, you assume the other person can't handle outright rejection, that they’ll throw a glass of water in your face in the middle of a restaurant or start crying in public.

 You might think that you’re avoiding upsetting the other person by ghosting them, but the truth is, you’re only hurting and upsetting them more.
 People value honesty and their time — don’t waste either.

 4. You’re burning a bridge

 Every time you ghost someone, a pyromaniac smiles because the bridge between you and your former partner just went up in flames.

 Burnt bridges hurt us in the long run, even if we don’t realize.
 Maybe the person you were dating knows someone perfect for you.
 Maybe she or he will end up being your future boss.
 Maybe you’ll need a kidney and your ex will be the only ideal match.
 The world is full of “you never knows”, so never burn a bridge that you might cross again.

 Ghosting is an easy way out — that’s why it’s appealing.